nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 : This command specifies the location of an alternate log file to be used instead of the default system `syslog(3)` facility.
 This is the same operation as the `-l` command line option.

 <code>**mru [maxdepth _count_ | maxmem _kilobytes_ | mindepth _count_ | maxage _seconds_ | initialloc _count_ | initmem _kilobytes_ | incalloc _count_ | incmem _kilobytes_]**</code>
 : Controls size limite of the monitoring facility’s Most Recently Used (MRU) list of client addresses, which is also used by the rate control facility.

 &emsp;<code>**maxdepth _count_**</code>

-: &emsp;<code>**maxmem _kilobytes_**</code>
+&emsp;<code>**maxmem _kilobytes_**</code>
-: &emsp;Equivalent upper limits on the size of the MRU list, in terms of entries or kilobytes.
+: Equivalent upper limits on the size of the MRU list, in terms of entries or kilobytes.
 The acutal limit will be up to `incalloc` entries or `incmem` kilobytes larger.
 As with all of the `mru` options offered in units of entries or kilobytes, if both `maxdepth` and `maxmem` `are` `used,` `the` `last` `one` `used` `controls.` The default is 1024 kilobytes.

 &emsp;<code>**mindepth _count_**</code>
-: &emsp;Lower limit on the MRU list size.
+: Lower limit on the MRU list size.
 When the MRU list has fewer than `mindepth` entries, existing entries are never removed to make room for newer ones, regardless of their age.
 The default is 600 entries.

 &emsp;<code>**maxage _seconds_**</code>
-: &emsp;Once the MRU list has `mindepth` entries and an additional client is to ba added to the list, if the oldest entry was updated more than `maxage` seconds ago, that entry is removed and its storage is reused.
+: Once the MRU list has `mindepth` entries and an additional client is to ba added to the list, if the oldest entry was updated more than `maxage` seconds ago, that entry is removed and its storage is reused.
 If the oldest entry was updated more recently the MRU list is grown, subject to `maxdepth` `/` `moxmem`.
 The default is 64 seconds.

 &emsp;<code>**initalloc _count_**</code>

-: &emsp;<code>**initmem _kilobytes_**</code>
+&emsp;<code>**initmem _kilobytes_**</code>
-: &emsp;Initial memory allocation at the time the monitoringfacility is first enabled, in terms of the number of entries or kilobytes.
+: Initial memory allocation at the time the monitoringfacility is first enabled, in terms of the number of entries or kilobytes.
 The default is 4 kilobytes.

 &emsp;<code>**incalloc _count_**</code>

-: &emsp;<code>**incmem _kilobytes_**</code>
+&emsp;<code>**incmem _kilobytes_**</code>
-: &emsp;Size of additional memory allocations when growing the MRU list, in entries or kilobytes.
+: Size of additional memory allocations when growing the MRU list, in entries or kilobytes.
 The default is 4 kilobytes.

 <code>**nonvolatile _threshold_**</code>
 : Specify the `threshold` delta in seconds before an hourly change to the `driftfile` (frequency file) will be written, with a default value of 1e-7 (0.1 PPM).
 The frequency file is inspected each hour.
 If the difference between the current frequency and the last value written exceeds the threshold, the file is written and the `threshold` becomes the new threshold value.
 If the threshold is not exceeeded, it is reduced by half.
 This is intended to reduce the number of file writes for embedded systems with nonvolatile memory.